 - Widely accepted across Japan

 For most travellers, this becomes the default and most convenient way to move around the city.
+IC cards also make paying for small purchases in convenience stores, vending machines, and even some restaurants seamless, reducing the need to carry cash constantly.

 Understanding the Layout of the City